Kinematics of robotic manipulators - forward kinematics 1

 The homogeneous transformation matrices for rotation about the X, Y and Z axes are thus:

-As with the two dimensional case we can combine homogeneous transformations to obtain a transformation matrix for a series of frame rotations and translations such that T0n = T01 • T12 • ----- •T(n-1) n.
 Examination of the dot product shows that the translation vector part tn0 of matrix T0n expresses the co-ordinates of the origin of frame n with respect to frame 0.

 We now have a mathematical tool for forward kinematic analysis of the robot model.
-The next section of the tutorial examines each joint of the robot in sequence, applying the homogeneous transformation matrix at each stage.
+The next section of the tutorial examines each joint of the robot in forward sequence, applying the homogeneous transformation matrix at each stage.

-Frame by frame analysis
+Frame by frame analysis of the robot model

-Transformation - frame 1 and frame 2
+Transformation - frame 1 to frame 0

 robot co-ordinate frames